autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-feature-engineering.md

 | datetime            | 1/31/2021, Mar-31        |
 | text                | Mary had a little lamb   |

-In addition, other AutoGluon prediction modules recognise additional feature types, these can also be enabled in `AutoGluon.Tabular` by using the [MultiModal](tabular-multimodal.html) option.
+In addition, other AutoGluon prediction modules recognise additional feature types, these can also be enabled in AutoGluon Tabular by using the [MultiModal](tabular-multimodal.html) option.

 | Feature Type        | Example Values           |
 | :------------------ | :----------------------- |